joaomicaelocosta/pokedex/README.md

 # Pokedex App

 This project was developed utilizing Nuxt 3, supplemented with TypeScript for type safety and enhanced developer productivity.
-For styling, we leveraged the capabilities of Tailwind CSS.
+For styling, I leveraged the capabilities of Tailwind CSS.

 ## Important Note